tanvip7887-hub/chat_with_pdf/README.md

 │   └── index.html
 └── requirements.txt

-💡 Why I Built This Project
+💡 Personal Note

-By doing this project, I am learning how Flask works, how local LLMs run, and how to connect them with LangChain, embeddings, and vector search.
+I built this project to learn how Flask works, how to use local LLMs, and how to connect PDFs, embeddings, and vector search using LangChain.